 Contradiction, Justification, and the Birth of a Nation

-Throughout the 1800’s, immigrants from several different countries flowed into the U.S. How would these new and differing people fit in to the framework of white superiority that had been established?
+Throughout the 1800s, immigrants from several different countries flowed into the United States.
+How would these new and differing people fit into the framework of white superiority that had been established?
 Many baseless and unsubstantiated scientific claims were created to respond to the increasing variety of immigrants, and to answer such questions.

-A biologist named Davenport claimed that as the blood of U.S. citizens mixed with the blood of immigrants, Americans would gradually become darker, smaller, and more prone to undesirable behaviors and criminal activities.
-Around the same time, a group known as the American Breeder’s Association made unsubstantiated claims that non-white races had inherent, genetic tendencies toward criminal behavior.
+A biologist named Charles Davenport claimed that as the blood of U.S. citizens mixed with the blood of immigrants, Americans would gradually become darker, smaller, and more prone to undesirable behaviors and criminal activities.
+Around the same time, a group known as the American Breeder’s Association made similar claims.
+According to the ABA, non-white races had inherent genetic tendencies toward criminal behavior.

-In 1923, an Indian man by the name of Thind brought before the Supreme Court the very same “scientific evidence” that had classified whites as superior to prove that Indians were included in the caucasian race.
-The court ruled that whiteness could not actually be determined through science, but was a subjective thing that the “common man” could see.
-They claimed that while he may be caucasian, Thind was not white.
+In 1923, an Indian man by the name of Thind brought before the Supreme Court the very same “scientific evidence” that had classified whites as superior to prove that Indians were included in the Caucasian race.
+The court then moved the goalpost by ruling that whiteness could not actually be determined through science, but was a subjective thing that the “common man” could see.
+They claimed that while he may indeed be Caucasian, Thind was not white.